Posts Tagged ‘reading’

 Posted in personalities, tagged Benny Thomas, black &white, civilization, exchange of ideas, informed public, inventor, pen drawing, printing movable types, reading on September 28, 2012 | 1 Comment »

 While we trace inventions that changed the world printing is considered as a turning point.
 Invention of fire was one; mariner’s compass was another.

-Printing momentous in its capacity to work out a sea change however came at the cost of another.
+Printing was momentous in its capacity to work out a sea change in transmitting thoughts of man,which however came at the cost of another.
 Mechanical types killed calligraphy.
 Gutenberg changed the labor intensive process of disseminating ideas of man.
 Earlier times the monks laboriously copied books.
 Owning a book was a luxury that only a few could afford.
-Fine calligraphy of the text on vellum and illuminated made the text come alive; on the margin one may guess how the scribes alleviated the drudgery of copying, with fanciful creatures.
+Fine calligraphy of the text on vellum and when illuminated made the text come alive; on the margin one may guess how the scribes alleviated the drudgery of copying, with fanciful creatures.
 These like cathedrals typified man’s offering to God the work of their hands that took their whole lives as well.
 There was art, faith and a singular dedication to glorify their maker.

 Printing on the other hand made reading easily accessible to the masses.
 Penny dreadfuls and yellow journalism were waiting to be discovered.

 Johannes Gutenberg invented the printing press with replaceable/moveable wooden or metal letters in 1436 (completed by 1440).
 This method of printing can be credited not only for a revolution in the production of books, but also for fostering rapid development in the sciences, arts and religion through the transmission of texts.